Feathers UI may be used to build mobile applications targeting Google's Android operating system.

 Error on macOS says executables from the Android NDK "cannot be opened because the developer cannot be verified"

-In the error dialog, click Cancel and stop the current build in your terminal.
+In the "developer cannot be verified" error dialog, click Cancel and stop the current build in your terminal.

 Open the System Preferences app.